UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction: Theoretical Foundations for UMAP

 \begin{lem} Let $(\mathcal{M}, g)$ be a Riemannian manifold in an ambient $\mathbb{R}^n$, and let $p \in M$ be a point.
 If $g$ is locally constant about $p$ in an open neighbourhood $U$ such that $g$ is a constant diagonal matrix in ambient coordinates, then in a ball $B\subseteq U$ centered at $p$ with volume $\frac{\pi^{n/2}}{\Gamma(n/2 + 1)}$ with respect to $g$, the geodesic distance from $p$ to any point $q\in B$ is $\frac{1}{r} d_{\mathbb{R}^n}(p, q)$, where $r$ is the radius of the ball in the ambient space and $d_{\mathbb{R}^n}$ is the existing metric on the ambient space. \end{lem}

 See Appendix A of the supplementary materials for a proof of Lemma \ref{lem:geo-dist}.

-If we assume the data to be uniformly distributed on $\mathcal{M}$ (with respect to $g$) then any ball of fixed volume should contain approximately the same number of points of $X$ regardless of where on the manifold it is centered.
-Conversely, a ball centered at $X_i$ that contains exactly the $k$-nearest-neighbors of $X_i$ should have fixed volume regardless of the choice of $X_i \in X$.
+If we assume the data to be uniformly distributed on $\mathcal{M}$ (with respect to $g$) then, away from any boundaries, any ball of fixed volume should contain approximately the same number of points of $X$ regardless of where on the manifold it is centered.
+Given finite data and small enough local neighborhoods this crude approximation should be accurate enough even for data samples near manifold boundaries.
+Now, conversely, a ball centered at $X_i$ that contains exactly the $k$-nearest-neighbors of $X_i$ should have approximately fixed volume regardless of the choice of $X_i \in X$.
 Under Lemma \ref{lem:geo-dist} it follows that we can approximate geodesic distance from $X_i$ to its neighbors by normalising distances with respect to the distance to the $k^{\text{th}}$ nearest neighbor of $X_i$.

-In essence, by creating a custom distance for each $X_i$, we can ensure the validity of the assumption of uniform distribution on the manifold assumption.
+In essence, by creating a custom distance for each $X_i$, we can ensure the validity of the assumption of uniform distribution on the manifold.
 The cost is that we now have an independent notion of distance for each and every $X_i$, and these notions of distance may not be compatible.
 We have a family of discrete metric spaces (one for each $X_i$) that we wish to merge into a consistent global structure.
 This can be done in a natural way by converting the metric spaces into fuzzy simplicial sets.